 - and desires.

-By practicing journaling, you can start uncovering what’s happening inside you and staying true to what you want.
+By practicing journaling, you can uncover what’s happening inside you and stay true to what you want.

 10. Design an achievable plan to get where you want to go

-When we feel discouraged, unmotivated, or feel like we’re not good enough, turning to our development plan can help us move forwards.
+When we feel discouraged, unmotivated, or feel like we’re not good enough, turning to our development plan can help us move forward.

 You may still wonder why you’re feeling this way, so here are four reasons you might be dealing with feelings of unworthiness.